kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 on top of bi-directional streams and the packet boundary is not observable.

-## TRANSPORT_PARAMETERS Frames
+## QSS_TRANSPORT_PARAMETERS Frames

 In QUIC Services for Streams, Transport Parameters are exchanged as frames.

 This frame is the first frame being sent by an endpoint.
-If the first frame being received by an endpoint is not a TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with a TBD error.
+If the first frame being received by an endpoint is not a QSS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with a TBD error.

-TRANSPORT_PARAMETERS frames are formatted as show in
+QSS_TRANSPORT_PARAMETERS frames are formatted as show in
 {{fig-transport-parameters}}.

 ~~~
-TRANSPORT_PARAMETERS Frame {
+QSS_TRANSPORT_PARAMETERS Frame {
   Type (i) = 0xTBD,
   Length (i),
   Transport Parameters (..),
 }
 ~~~
-{: #fig-transport-parameters title="TRANSPORT_PARAMETERS Frame Format}
+{: #fig-transport-parameters title="QSS_TRANSPORT_PARAMETERS Frame Format}

-TRANSPORT_PARAMETER frames contain the following fields:
+QSS_TRANSPORT_PARAMETERS frames contain the following fields:

 Length:

-: A variable-length integer specifying the length of the Transport Parameters field in this TRANSPORT_PARAMETERS frame.
+: A variable-length integer specifying the length of the Transport Parameters field in this QSS_TRANSPORT_PARAMETERS frame.

 Transport Parameters: